telerik/winforms-docs/dock/object-model/customizing-tabstrip-items.md

-Please note that when such static events are used it is mandatory to unsubscribe from the event.
-If you do not do that the form would not be disposed properly:
+>Because we are subscribing to a static event, we need to take care of the unscibription as well.
+Otherwise the form would not be disposed properly.

 #### __[C#]__

-{{region closed}}
+{{source=..\SamplesCS\Dock\CustomizingTabStripItems.cs region=closed}}
 	        protected override void OnClosed(EventArgs e)
 	        {
 	            RadDockEvents.TabStripItemCreating -= RadDockEvents_TabStripItemCreating;